-3.5 Redistribution of energy and anisotropy
+3.5 Anisotropy and redistribution of energy

-Scalar measures indicative of the level of the anisotropy are the second and third anisotropy invariants, $II = b{ij}b{ij}$ and $III = b{ij}b{jk}b{kj}$ , respectively, in which $b{ij} = \overline{u_i u_j}/k - 2/3\delta{ij}$ is the anisotropy tensor (see Fig. 19).
+Scalar measures indicative of the level of the anisotropy are the second and third anisotropy invariants, $II = b{ij}b{ji}$ and $III = b{ij}b{jk}b{kj}$, respectively, in which $b{ij} = \overline{u_i u_j}/k - 2/3\delta{ij}$ is the anisotropy tensor (see Fig. 20).
 A third interesting invariant, derived from those above, is Lumley's flatness parameter A = 1 - 9/8(II - III).
-This parameter varies between the limits of 0, indicating two-component turbulence (at a wall or sharp interface) and 1, indicating isotropy.
+This parameter varies between the limits of 0, indicating two-component turbulence (at a wall or sharp interface), and 1, indicating isotropy.
 The variation of this parameter is especially pertinent in the context of turbulence modelling, as it is often used to procure the appropriate sensitivity of the pressure-strain approximation and dissipation equation to the proximity of the wall.

-Prior to an examination of the above invariants, it is instructive to consider the normal components of the anisotropy tensor, $b{ii}$ , and this is done in Fig. 19.
-A point to note first is that the main distinction between the two wall jets relates to $b{11}$ and $b{33}$ .
-In both cases (indeed, at any wall), $b{22}$ must approach -1/3, as the wall-normal intensity vanishes.
-In the wallshear-free jet, the wall-parallel anisotropy components at the wall are very similar; it is only away from the wall where $b{11}$ is substantially higher due to wall-shear production.
-When wall is introduced, $b{11}$ rises steeply close to the wall, and $b{33}$ drops correspondingly, suggesting substantially different energy-redistribution processes in the two flows.
-Corresponding differences are seen when comparing the distributions of the anisotropy components in the two regions of interest in the backstep flow.
-Around and ahead of the reattachment point, $b{11}$ and $b{33}$ are similar close to the wall.
+Prior to an examination of the above invariants, it is instructive to consider the normal components of the anisotropy tensor, b{ii} , and this is done in Fig. 20.
+A point to note first is that the main distinction between the two wall jets relates to b{11} and b{33} .
+In both cases (indeed, at any wall), b{22} must approach -1/3, as the wall-normal intensity vanishes.
+In the wall-shear-free jet, the wall-parallel anisotropy components at the wall are very similar; it is only away from the wall where b{11} is substantially higher, due to wall-shear production.
+When a wall is introduced, b{11} rises steeply close to the wall, and b{33} drops correspondingly, suggesting substantially different energy-redistribution processes in the two flows.
+Corresponding differences are seen when comparing the distributions of the anisotropy components in the two regions of interest in the back-step flow.
+Around and ahead of the reattachment point, b{11} and b{33} are similar close to the wall.
 As wall shear becomes influential in the recovery region, these same components diverge in the same manner as they do in the wall jets.
 These common features are reflected by corresponding similarities in the behaviour of A considered next.